-Each sheriff has the same powers and responsibilities throughout Scotland.
+Each sheriff in Scotland has the same powers and responsibilities throughout Scotland.
 In the cities and larger towns, a number of sheriffs and summary sheriffs may work in the same building.
 In some courts there may be only one sheriff.
-In the more rural areas, particularly those in the islands, the sheriff may sit in more than one court building during the course of a week.
+In some sheriffdoms, especially in the more rural areas, particularly those on the islands, the sheriff may sit in more than one court building during the course of a week.